OSUPCVLab/KnobGen/README.md

 # KnobGen

 * Official Implementation of KnobGen paper.
+Published in [CVEU](https://cveu.github.io/) workshop at CVPR 2025.

 ## Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models